thiagobmi/ccalc/README.md

 </p>

 ## Overview
-CapinchoCalc is a command-line calculator and math expression parser, inspired by GNU calc.
+Command-line math expression parser and calculator, inspired by GNU calc.

-Disclaimer: I did this as a challenge, so I didn't search anything on Google.
-Just wrote it from scratch trying to follow my own approach and intuition.

 ## Features
 - Validates the input expression for correctness.